andyferris/AssociativeArray.jl/README.md

 indexing `AbstractArray`s in Julia, to other `Associative`s.

-To acheive this, I have created my own types `Assoc`, `Dic`, `AbstractArr` and `Arr` to "mock" the 2 most common interfaces and 2 most common types in `Base`.
+To acheive this, I have created my own types `Assoc`, `Dic`, `AbstractArr` and `Arr` to "mock" these common container interfaces/types in `Base`.
 I have also made `AbstractArr` a subtype of `Assoc`; however this detail is not super important.

 The important thing is that now: